LPCC Hour Tracking · California 2026

 No pre-degree hours.
 Like LCSW but unlike LMFT, LPCC does not allow any pre-degree hours.
 Every one of your 3,000 hours must be earned after your master's degree has been conferred and you have registered as an APCC.
 LMFT, by contrast, allows up to 1,300 pre-degree trainee hours.
 This means APCCs typically start their post-graduation clock with zero hours, while AMFTs may already have hundreds logged from practicum and fieldwork during their program.

 No specialty subset.
 LMFT requires 500 hours of couples-family-child (CFC) counseling within the 1,750 direct clinical hours.
 LCSW requires 750 hours of psychotherapy within 3,200 total.
 LPCC has no specialty sub-minimum at all.
 Your 1,750 direct clinical hours can be any combination of individual, group, couples, or family counseling without a mandated distribution.
-This makes LPCC tracking simpler in one sense, though the couples-and-family restriction (discussed below) adds a separate layer of complexity.
+This makes LPCC tracking simpler than the LMFT or LCSW paths.

 Same 1,750 direct clinical minimum as LMFT.
 Despite the structural differences, both LPCC and LMFT require at least 1,750 direct clinical hours.
 The LCSW path requires more: 2,000 direct clinical hours out of 3,200 total.
 The non-clinical cap for LPCC is 1,250 (matching LMFT), while LCSW caps non-clinical at 1,000.